 Many businesses acquire needed assets via a lease arrangement.
 With a lease arrangement, the lessee pays money to the lessor for the right to use an asset for a stated period of time.
 In a strict legal context, the lessor remains the owner of the property.
 However, the accounting for such transactions looks through the legal form, and is instead based upon the economic substance of the agreement.

 Why all the trouble over lease accounting?
-Think about an industry that relies heavily on capital lease agreements, like the commercial airlines.
+Think about an industry that relies heavily on financing lease agreements, like the commercial airlines.
 One can see the importance of reporting the aircraft and the fixed commitment to pay for them.
 To exclude them from the financial statements would fail to represent the true nature of the business operation.

 |Did you learn?|